rensoftoss/broadcast-messages/README.md

     `export PATH=/home/ubuntu/temp/apache-maven-3.3.9/bin:$PATH`

-* Next you need to download and extract the provided source code and install it with Maven from the directory where the files have been extracted by typing the following command:
+* Next you need to download and extract the provided source code and package it with Maven from the directory where the files have been extracted by typing the following command:

     `mvn clean package`

-    Warning: Compiling the provided source needs memory, so maybe the compilation need to be done locally in case the EC2 instance has small amount of memory.
+    **Warning:** Compiling the provided source needs memory, so maybe the compilation need to be done locally in case the EC2 instance has small amount of memory.

 * Go to the `deployments` directory in your folder and set permissions as follows: